 3. Shree Navchetan Andhjan Mandal

 Shri Navchetan Andhjan Mandal is a non-profit organization established on 31 October 1976.
-We provide education, medical care, vocational assistance and support to mentally retarded, visually impaired, deaf and disabled children.
+We provide education, medical care, vocational assistance, and support to mentally retarded, visually impaired, deaf and disabled children.
 We educate children with disabilities for optimum development and provide professional and vocational training to earn a livelihood.
-The organization depends on donations to run its daily activities among disabled children aged 5-18 years of all caste, community, religion and religion.
+The organization depends on donations to run its daily activities among disabled children aged 5-18 of all castes, communities, religions and religions.

 Name | Shree Navchetan Andhjan Mandal |